- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Joining a sports team or signing up for a spinning class or similar group activity is a great way to stay in shape and meet new people.

 Gyms in Kuala Lumpur

 Fitness First was the health club that started the fitness craze in Kuala Lumpur.
 With its revolutionary design, trendy outlook and convenient facilities, it quickly garnered the attention of young adults and students.
 Their fitness studios are located throughout the Kuala Lumpur city centre and popular expat areas, such as Mont Kiara.

-Celebrity Fitness prides itself on the concept of using local celebrities, mostly fashion models, to promote the image of the club, offering a wide variety of aerobic classes and studios.
-Personal training, spinning, yoga and group exercise programmes are available here.
+Celebrity Fitness prides itself on getting local celebrities, mostly fashion models, to promote the image of the club, which offers a wide variety of aerobic classes and studios.
+Personal training, spinning, yoga and group exercise programmes are also available.

 Health and fitness activities in Kuala Lumpur

 Golf is a hard hobby to give up and expats moving to Kuala Lumpur can take comfort in the fact that they won't have to.
 The city has a number of excellent courses, some of which are open to the public and others that are more exclusive, requiring a membership.
 Taking advantage of Kuala Lumpur's natural beauty, the city's golf courses are often set in gorgeous locales such as lakeside and jungle areas.

-Gyms regularly offer group classes as part of membership, or alternatively, a number of small, local studios specialise in yoga teachings.
+Gyms regularly offer group classes as part of memberships, or alternatively, a number of small, local studios specialise in yoga teachings.

-Unsurprisingly, with the island's surplus of ocean surrounds, scuba diving, wake-boarding and snorkelling are huge activities in Malaysia.
-The country has some great sites to offer for these activities, such as the Perhentian and Tioman islands.
+Unsurprisingly, with the island's surplus of ocean surrounds, scuba diving, wakeboarding and snorkelling are huge activities in Malaysia.
+The country has some great sites for these activities, such as the Perhentian and Tioman islands.
 Closer to Kuala Lumpur, just half an hour's drive outside the city, expats can check out Putrajaya Lake and Tasik Biru.